2.17 Provisions, contingent liabilities and contingent assets General

 The table below summarises the maturity profile of the Company's financial liabilities based on contractual undiscounted payments.

 For the purpose of the Company's capital management, capital includes issued equity capital, securities premium and all other equity reserves attributable to the shareholders of the Company.
 Net debt includes borrowings, trade payables, lease liabilities and other financial liabilities net of cash and cash equivalents.
-The primary objective of the Company's capital management is to maximise the shareholder value.

 The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
 The Company monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
+The net debt has turned negative on account of repayment of borrowings through internal accruals and the proceeds received through QIP during the current year.

-The Company does not have any contingent assets at the balance sheet date.
+iii) The Company does not have any contingent assets at the balance sheet date.

 b) In respect of the above contingent liabilities, the future cash outflows are determinable only on receipt of judgement pending at various forums/ authorities.

-c) The Supreme court of India in the month of February 2019 had passed a judgement relating to definition of wages under the Provident Fund Act, 1952.
+d) The Supreme court of India in the month of February 2019 had passed a judgement relating to definition of wages under the Provident Fund Act, 1952.
 The management is of the view that there are interpretative challenges on the application of the judgement retrospectively.
 Based on the legal advice and in the absence of reliable measurement of the provision for earlier periods, the Company has made a provision for provident fund contribution pursuant to the judgement only from the date of Supreme Court Order.
 The Company will evaluate its position and update its provision, if required, on receiving further clarity on the subject, the Company does not expect any material impact of the same.

 (b) Leases

 The Company has lease contracts for building, leasehold land and vehicles used in its operations.
 Leases of building have lease terms between 2 and 15 years, land is 98 years and motor vehicles have lease terms between 4 and 5 years.
 The Company's obligations under its leases are secured by the lessor's title to the leased assets.
 Generally, the Company is restricted from assigning and subleasing the leased assets and some contracts require the Company to maintain certain financial ratios.
-Some of the lease agreements have escalation clause ranging from 0% to 7% (March 31, 2023: 0% to 7%).
+Some of the lease agreements have escalation clause ranging from 0% to 7% (March 31, 2024: 0% to 7%).
 There are several lease contracts that include extension and termination options and variable lease payments.

 The Company also has certain leases of machinery/computer equipments with lease terms of 12 months or less and with low value.
 The Company applies the ‘short-term lease' and ‘lease of low-value assets' recognition exemptions for these leases.
 The Company applied a single discount rate to leases of similar economic environment with a similar end date and excluded the initial direct costs from the measurement of the right-of-use asset at the date of initial application.

-Refer note 3 for carrying value of right-of-use assets recognised on date of transition and the movements thereof during the year ended March 31,2024.
+Refer note 3 for carrying value of right-of-use assets recognised on date of transition and the movements thereof during the year ended March 31, 2025.

 An operating segment is a component that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the other components, whose operating results are regularly reviewed by the Company's Chief Operating Decision Maker (CODM) to make decisions about resource allocation and performance assessment and for which discrete financial information is available.
 The Company is engaged in the business relating to products, projects and services for electricity transmission and related activities.
 Accordingly, the Company's activities and business is reviewed regularly by the chief operating decision maker from an overall business perspective, rather than reviewing its products/services as individual standalone components.
-Thus, the Company has only one operating segment, and has no reportable segment in accordance with Ind AS- 108 ‘Operating Segments'.
+Thus, the Company has only one operating segment, and has no reportable segment in accordance with Ind AS-108 'Operating Segments'.

 A contract asset is an entity's right to consideration in exchange for goods or services that the entity has transferred to a customer and hence is not a financial instrument.
 In Company's contracts with customers, since the contractual right to payment arises only upon achievement of milestones specified in the contract, it is believed that the performance completed until the achievement of a particular milestone should be recorded as a contract asset under non-financial assets.

-During the year, the Company has recognised revenue of C 39.60 crores arising from opening billing in excess of contract revenue as of April 01,2023 (April 01, 2022 is C 77.31 crores).
+During the year, the Company has recognised revenue of '35.75 Crores arising from opening billing in excess of contract revenue as of April 01, 2024 (April 01, 2023 is ' 39.60 Crores).

 c) No significant adjustments are expected in contract price for revenue recognised in statement of profit and loss.